 You can also align multiple objects relative to each other.
 Just follow these steps:

-Select all of the objects by holding down ctrl (cmd for mac) and clicking on each object individually, or by dragging and selecting all of them at once.
+Select all of the objects by holding down shift or ctrl (cmd for mac) and clicking on each object individually, or by dragging and selecting all of them at once.

 Right-click and go to the "Align" menu

 Choose the alignment relationship.
 You'll see a preview of the new alignment in the background.

 The third alignment method is "Snap to Grid."
 By default, documents are set to snap to "Normal grid (20px)."
 You can change this setting from the "Page Settings" panel of the dock on the right-hand side of the editor.